C. M. Kösemen: Writing

 In 2012, Kösemen co-authored the book All Yesterdays with Australian paleoartist John Conway and British paleontologist Darren Naish.
 The book, which garnered wide attention and positive reviews, explores speculative ideas in paleoart, art reconstructing prehistoric animals.
 Conway and Kösemen began working on the book together after they realized that a vast majority of modern dinosaur artwork did not really portray dinosaurs as real animals, ignoring features such as various type of soft tissue (e.g. skin flaps, pouches, fat) that are unlikely to have survived through fossilization.
 Both All Yesterdays and Conways's, Naish's and Kösemen's later book Cryptozoologicon were widely featured in the media.'

 In 2011, Kösemen discovered that he is descended from Dönmeh, Jews forced to convert to Islam in the 17th century.
 He published a book about them, Osman Hasan and the Tombstone Photographs of the Dönmes, in 2014.
 This book was purchased by several leading research institutes and universities worldwide and won Kösemen the Eduard-Duckesz History Prize in 2016.

 Kösemen's 2018 book The Disappearing City, explores and collects photographs of 20th century Turkish street signs and architecture in Istanbul.
 Describing the book, Kösemen has stated that it came about since Istanbul is rapidly replacing its 20th century buildings and that the city as such is "losing some valuable buildings of a type that are being preserved in, say, Tel Aviv".

 Kösemen has garnered attention for his work within the speculative evolution genre.
 In 2006, he published the book All Tomorrows online as a free PDF file.
-All Tomorrows explores a speculative billion-year future history of humanity and its descendants and experienced a surge in online popularity in 2021.
+It depicts humans genetic modification done by extraterrestrials named the Qu, galactic nomads almost a billion years old, travelling to one spiral arm to another in epoch-spanning migrations.
+During their travels they constantly improved and changed themselves until they became masters of genetic and nanotechnological manipulation.
+With this ability to control the material world, they assumed a religious, self-imposed mission to 'remake the universe'.
+This work experienced a surge in online popularity in 2021.
 Kösemen is also known for his "Snaiad" speculative evolution project, which explores a fictional alien world called Snaiad, with a diverse ecosystem of creatures designed by Kösemen himself.
 Kösemen hopes to eventually publish Snaiad as a book.

 In July 2024 Kösemen announced a crowdfunding campaign to publish All Tomorrows in English as a physical book for the first time.
 The crowdfunding goal was met within 24hrs.